 Eight institutions have a bachelor's degree program for eligible students; students must obtain an associate degree for transfer and apply to the university (shown below).
-The department has one master's degree cohort starting in the fall of 2023.
+While the department did not have a master's degree program during the reporting period, a master of the arts pilot program is starting at 11 institutions in the fall of 2023.

-All three of the state college systems-the California Community Colleges, the California State University system, and the University of California system offer a program that provides support for college students as they transition from incarceration.
-This process reduces the amount of time it takes for a student to
+All three of the state college systems-the California Community Colleges, the California State University system, and the University of California system-offer a program that provides support for college students as they transition from incarceration.
+This process reduces the amount of time it